How To Identify Your Breast Shape To Find The Perfect Fitting Bra

 When most of the breast tissue is stretched, and elasticity is gone, therefore leaving you with breasts that feel flattened.
 It feels like a bag of skin.
 Most women with this breast shape are older and have gone through menopause.

 Some common fitting problems you’ll run into is being mislead that because you don’t have that much breast volume, that you’re a small cup size.
 You’d be surprised by how much volume the breast has.
 Just make sure you’re not coming out at the top of your bra and the underwire is completely covering you on the side of your breasts.

 For this breast shape, I recommend a underwire soft cup bra due to the lack in shape with these breasts.
 You could go with a seam or seamless cup.

-Also, if you want to learn more about bras and how you can have me help you find your perfect fitting bra, check out my bra fitting services below!
+If you want to learn more about bras and how we can help you find your perfect fitting bra, book a fitting by clicking HERE!